developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/setup/index.md

 For advanced settings, such as language selection and scan-tab configuration, please see the [Customize section](../settings) of this guide.

-Enterprise Keyboard 1.1 (and higher) can be activated and configured:
+Enterprise Keyboard 1.1 (and higher) can be installed, activated and configured:

 * Manually at the device
 * Remotely: